Levelling Up Fund: Loggerheads

 When will the improvement work begin at Loggerheads?

-Flood alleviation works at the country park is set to commence in summer 2024, while building improvement works are scheduled to start in winter 2024/2025.
+Flood alleviation works at the country park were completed in Autumn 2024, while building improvement works are scheduled to start in Summer 2025.

 Will the café, visitor centre and toilets remain open whilst building works are taking place?

-The café, visitor centre and toilets at Loggerheads Country Park may need to temporarily close during the building improvement works.
-Any closure updates will be communicated through the DCC website, social media, and local press.
-Alternative arrangements such as temporary toilets, pop-up visitor centre, etc will be made available to visitors.
+The café, visitor centre and toilets at Loggerheads Country Park will need to temporarily close during the building improvement works.
+Any closure updates will be communicated through the DCC website, social media, and local press, and additional signage will be on site to notify visitors of any diversions.
+Alternative arrangements such as temporary toilets, pop-up café and visitor centre will be operating during closures.

 Are there plans to make the site more sustainable and energy efficient?

 As part of the enhancements, we are collaborating with the Denbighshire Energy Team to enhance the site's sustainability and energy efficiency.
-Exploring options such as solar and hydro is currently underway.
+Solar panels are scheduled to be installed on the roof of the café building as part of the works.
 Additionally, the project aims to address flood protection and enhance building resilience to climate change.

 How will the improvements in Loggerheads impact the environment?